epics-base/pvaClientJava/README.md

 Status
 ------

-* The API should ready for feature freeze for release 4.5
+* The API is for release 4.5.0-pre1
 * Everything defined in pvaClient.h should be ready but see below for remaining work.
 * Everything defined in pvaClientMultiChannel.h is ready but see below for remaining work.